 - 1. Assess compliance with the advertising requirements in Regulation Z for closed-end loans.
 (12 CFR 1026.24) - 2.
 Determine whether the advertisements for credit are clear and conspicuous and state specific credit terms that actually are, or will be, arranged or offered the lender.
 (12 CFR 1026.24(a) & (b)) - 3.
 Determine whether the lender is using "triggering terms," and if so, that additional requirements are satisfied.
 (12 CFR 1026.24(d)) - 4.
-In connection with solicitations 10 for private education loans, assess compliance with private education loan specific disclosure requirements.
+In connection with solicitations 11 for private education loans, assess compliance with private education loan specific disclosure requirements.
 (12 CFR 1026.47).
-Disclosures are required on or with the solicitation and must include: - a.
-The interest rates (or range of rates) at the time of the solicitation, and a statement, if applicable, that the interest rate will depend on the consumer's creditworthiness; whether the rate is fixed or variable, and certain additional information regarding interest rates than may increase after consummation; - b.
-Fees and default or late payment costs; - c.
-Repayment terms; - d.
-Cost estimates; - e.
-Eligibility; - f.
-Alternatives to private education loans; - g.
-Rights of consumers; and - h.
-Self-certification information. - 5.
-Assess the creditor's advertisements and marketing materials for compliance with Regulation Z prohibition on co-branding and institutional endorsement requirements.
-(12 CFR 1026.48) - 6.
-Determine whether the creditor has established a preferred lender arrangement with a covered educational institution.
-For each preferred lender arrangement determine whether the creditor met the requirements of 12 CFR 1026.48(f) to provide the covered educational institution with the information required under 12 CFR 1026.47(a)(1)-(5) for each type of loan planned to be offered by the preferred lender for students attending the covered educational institution.
+Disclosures are required on or with the solicitation and must include:

-10 See 12 CFR 1026.46(d)(1)(i).
+11 See 12 CFR 1026.46(d)(1)(i).
 For the purposes of the disclosures for private education loans, the term solicitation means an offer of credit that does not require the consumer to complete an application.
-A "firm offer of credit" as defined in section 603(l) of the Fair Credit Reporting Act (15 USC 1681a(l) is a solicitation.
+A "firm offer of credit" as defined in section 603(l) of the Fair Credit Reporting Act (15 U.S.C.
+1681a(l)) is a solicitation.